RoaLogic/vga_lcd/README.md

 # vga_lcd
 VGA LCD Core (OpenCores)

-From the original developer of the core ...
-Roa Logic is commited to maintaining the cores which the company's founder contributed to OpenCores many years ago.
-All cores will be released and maintained here on its github account.
+From the original developer of the core: "Roa Logic is commited to maintaining the cores which the company's founder contributed to OpenCores many years ago.
+All cores will be released and maintained here on the Roa Logic github account."

 ## Description